Lightning-AI/ecosystem-ci/README.md

 The config include a few different sections:

 - `target_repository` include your project
-- `env` (optional) environment variable in case soe compilations expects them
+- `env` (optional) define any environment variables required when running tests
 - `dependencies` listing all dependencies which are taken outside pip
 - `testing` defines specific pytest arguments and what folders shall be tested